dedis/doc/cosi/cosi.md

 ## Challenge

-The challenge message includes the challenge computed by the leader of the CoSi protocol.
+The Challenge packet includes the challenge computed by the leader of the CoSi protocol.

 ```Protobuf